Tania Medina

-Tania Yolanda Medina Collado (born April 14, 1982) is a plastic surgeon and beauty queen from the Dominican Republic.
+Tania Yolanda Medina Collado is a plastic surgeon, host, writer, and ex-beauty queen from the Dominican Republic.
 In March 2022, she was included in People en Español magazine's list of the 25 most powerful women.

 Biography

 Beauty contests and modeling

 Medina participated in Miss Dominican Republic US in 2000 and in Miss Millennium Universe, representing the Dominican Republic, in 2001.
 The same year she participated in Miss American Continent, where she was first runner-up.
 In 2006 she participated in Miss Dominican Republic, representing La Romana.
 She became a semifinalist and became in the seventh position.
 The same year, she entered Miss Mundo Dominicana 2006, where he finished in third position.

 She has participated in numerous television programs in media such as Univisión, Telemundo, People, among others.
 In addition, she has appeared on the covers or in the pages of magazines such as Harper's Bazaar, Glamour, L'Officiel and Elle.
 In 2022 she presented her first book, entitled La belleza de amarme.